BROWNING HANGAR

 Risk: Loss of Public Control

-- Concern that a conservancy could diminish City authority or public ownership.
+Concern: A conservancy could diminish City authority or public ownership.

 Risk: Privatization or Restricted Access

-- Concern that public access could be limited through fees, memberships, or exclusive use.
+Concern: Public access could be limited through fees, memberships, or exclusive use.

 Risk: Over-Programming or Commercialization